amirsojoodi/Manuals-and-Tutorials/TOEFL/WritingChallenge/03-ChildrenAndFamilies/README.md

 44. There are a couple researches which study on the young people who **feel alienated** from society.

+45. Some parents are very possessive and demanding, rarely impulsive or casual.

+46. Her **distraught mother** had spent all night waiting by the phone.

+47. When it was nearly evening and she had not returned home, her mother **grew frantic**.

+48. The two boys were like their father in character, but Louise **took after** her mother.

+49. She **inherited** the urge to travel **from** her mother.

 #### Good Words

 1. Foster(v., adj.) = (v.) bring up or raise (a child that is not one's own by birth).